nova-model/nova-trame/docs/visualization.rst

 For most use cases, we recommend that you use `Plotly <https://plotly.com/python/>`_.
 Kitware provides examples of how to integrate with Trame on `GitHub <https://github.com/Kitware/trame-plotly>`_.

-If you have existing Matplotlib code, then Kitware also provides a `Matplotlib <https://github.com/Kitware/trame-matplotlib>`_ integration.
+If you have existing Matplotlib code, then we recommend you use `our MatplotlibFigure component <https://nova-application-development.readthedocs.io/projects/nova-trame/en/latest/api.html#nova.trame.view.components.visualization.MatplotlibFigure>`_.
+Kitware provides a direct `Matplotlib integration <https://github.com/Kitware/trame-matplotlib>`_ with Trame, but it is restricted to performing client-side rendering via SVG.
+Our component allows you to opt into using the `WebAgg backend <https://matplotlib.org/stable/users/explain/figure/backends.html#interactive-backends>`_ for Matplotlib.

 If you need to capture complex interactions with your 2D plot, then you can use `Vega-Altair <https://altair-viz.github.io/>`_ along with our :ref:`Interactive2DPlot <api_interactive2dplot>` component.